The

 CELEBRATIONSApart

-from regular poojas special poojas are conducted on Maha Shivaratri, Siddhar
+from regular poojas, special poojas are conducted on Maha Shivaratri, Siddhar

-Theraiyar Guru poojas on Kettai Nakshatra day in the month Thai.
+Theraiyar Guru poojas on Kettai Nakshatra day in the month of Thai.
 (Kettai Nakshatra days) and some important

 functions.